alundiak/flags/README.md

 - Maybe section for flags of republics, like in russia.
 FamilyTreeDNA does it somehow, so I could :)

-## Technical maybe
+## TechStack

 - Using API call is OK for now - https://restcountries.com/v3.1/all.
 But maybe I will cache results into JSON file.

-- Maybe I will use React/TypeScript or at least Bootstrap CSS, but not sure if worth it.
+- React/Typescript setup via `npm create vite@latest my-react-app -- --template react-swc-ts`

-- Migrated to React/Typescript setup via `npm create vite@latest my-react-app -- --template react-swc-ts`
+- Added Bootstrap CSS and Reactstrap.

 ## Local run